Common Power Query errors & how to fix them

 Queries & Connections Pane showing errors

-The screenshot above shows 50 errors, but it could easily be just 1 or 2, depending on the structure of the data.
+The screenshot above shows 50 errors, but it could be the same error affecting all the rows.

 Data type errors occur when: